WestDRI/wgpages/content/julia20230420/julia-14-linear-algebra.md

 ### Distributed solvers

-There seem to have been several projects that use Distributed.jl to implement parallel dense and/or sparse linear solvers:
+There are few projects that use Distributed.jl to implement parallel dense and/or sparse linear solvers:

 {{<emph_big>}}ParallelLinalg.jl{{</emph_big>}}
 {{<a "https://juliapackages.com/p/parallellinalg" "ParallelLinalg.jl">}} implements distributed dense linear